-Firearm Regulations

-IT IS UNLAWFUL TO HUNT:
+Firearm Regulations IT IS UNLAWFUL TO HUNT:

 - Game birds with a shotgun capable of holding more than three shells. - Game birds or game animals in a manner other than with a firearm, a bow and arrow, or by falconry.
-Bullfrogs in a manner other than by angling, hand dip netting, gigging, or bow and arrow. - Game birds or game animals with a shotgun larger than 10 gauge. - Wildlife with a crossbow, except for hunters with disabilities that have archery special use permits in compliance with WAC 232-12-054. - Game birds with a rifle or pistol, except forest grouse.
-(See page 21 for restrictions) - · Wildlife with a fully automatic firearm.
+Bullfrogs in a manner other than by angling, hand dip netting, gigging, or bow and arrow. - Game birds or game animals with a shotgun larger than 10 gauge. - Wildlife with a crossbow, except for firearm restriction areas.
+However, disabled hunter permittees in possession of a crossbow special use permit may hunt with a crossbow in any season that allows archery equipment. - Game birds with a rifle or pistol, except forest grouse (see page 19 for restrictions). - · Wildlife with a fully automatic firearm.

-Hunting Restrictions

-IT IS UNLAWFUL TO:
+Hunting Restrictions IT IS UNLAWFUL TO:

 - Place waterfowl decoys prior to 4:00 a.m.; allow or permit waterfowl decoys to be unattended or not in your immediate control for a period greater than one hour; or fail to remove waterfowl decoys within two hours after the close of established daily hunting hours on days open to waterfowl hunting on department owned or controlled lands, waters, or access areas. - Place waterfowl decoys on lands or waters controlled by WDFW except as authorized by permit of the director, on days closed to waterfowl hunting on department owned or controlled lands, waters, or access areas. - Hunt waterfowl or wild turkeys using live birds as decoys. - Hunt waterfowl, turkey, or deer with the use or aid of battery-powered or other electronic devices as decoys. - Hunt waterfowl, turkey, or deer with the use or aid of electronic calls. - Hunt game birds over bait or baited areas, or areas posted as upland bird feeding sites.
 A baited area is where corn, wheat, or other grain or feed have been placed, exposed, deposited, distributed, or scattered to attract game birds for hunting.
 This does not prohibit the hunting of game birds on or over standing crops flooded croplands, or grain crops properly harvested on the field where grown, or grains scattered as the result of normal agricultural planting or harvesting.
-Areas are considered baited for ten days following the complete removal of all grain or other feed. - Destroy or possess the nests or eggs of game birds or protected wildlife. - Allow game animals or game birds you have taken to recklessly or intentionally be wasted. - Hunt wildlife from a vehicle (except authorized disabled hunters) or from a boat propelled by a motor, unless the boats motor is shut off and progress due to the motor has stopped.
+Areas are considered baited for ten days following the complete removal of all grain or other feed. - Destroy or possess the nests or eggs of game birds or protected wildlife. - Allow game animals or game birds you have taken to recklessly be wasted. - Hunt wildlife from a vehicle (except authorized disabled hunters) or from a boat propelled by

-- Use a vehicle (including ATVs), aircraft, or boat to pursue, concentrate or harass wild animals or wild birds. - Possess wildlife taken by another person unless you have in possession a written statement showing name, address, license and/or tag number, date, county and area it was taken in, and the signature of the hunter who killed it. - Possess in the field or transport game birds unless a feathered head is left attached to each carcass, except falconry-caught birds. - Avoid or fail to stop and report at a WDFW established check station, and produce hunting equipment, wildlife in your possession, and licenses, permits, tags, or stamps required.
+- a motor, unless the boats motor is shut off and progress due to the motor has stopped. - Use a vehicle (including ATVs), aircraft, or boat to pursue, concentrate or harass wild animals or wild birds. - Possess wildlife taken by another person unless you have in possession a written statement showing name, address, license and/or tag number, date, county and area it was taken in, and the signature of the hunter who killed it. - Possess in the field or transport game birds unless a feathered head is left attached to each carcass, except falconry-caught birds. - Avoid or fail to stop and report at a WDFW established check station, and produce hunting equipment, wildlife in your possession, and licenses, permits, tags, or stamps required.